invisibledrygoods/RestAdventure/README.md

  - I'm worn out, I didn't test room entry scripts, but I at least know that they don't run on game load when they should, I'm not sure if they run after `travel_to` or not.
+ - Database scrubbing really needs to be implemented.
+It fills up with trash sooooo fast.